makzu/lotcastingatemi/README.md

 # Lot-Casting Atemi

-Online collaborative character and chronicle manager for Exalted Third Edition.
+## Harmonious Exalted character management for a new age

-Coming soon.
+Manage your Exalted Third Edition characters, quick characters, and battlegroups.